tourbase/developers/source/includes/_activity.md

 }
 ```

-The `activity` object describes an Arctic activity (reservation or rental).
+The `activity` object describes an Tourbase activity (reservation or rental).
 The activity contains generic information about the activity such as the customer, booking agent, group mode details, invoice details, etc.

 ### Attributes